arangodb-foxx/demo-geo-s2/README.md

 # demo-geo-s2
-A minimalistic Foxx geo example using leaflet.js
-This example will work with ArangoDB 3.4 and
+A Foxx based geo example using the new (v3.4+) s2 geospatial index This example will work with ArangoDB 3.4 and upcoming versions.

 ![Alt text](/images/geo-screenshot.png?raw=true "Data via Foxx shown via leaflet.js")

 # Preparations